-Best Hiking Boots For Wide Feet/Flat Feet 2017 – Buyer’s Guide
+Best Hiking Boots for Wide Feet – Quick Reference

 Aside from hiking, this boot is also ideal for running as it’s both nimble and stable.
 It is an excellent choice for all-rounder trail runners.